 If you don’t have the ability to design your trade show materials in-house, consider partnering with a team that specializes in trade show marketing and booth design.
 The right messaging and designs can help draw more people to your booth.

 Leverage the Power of Integrated Media

 Integrating email and social media marketing can help drive traffic to your website or a trade show landing page with information about your company’s offerings.
 To increase your reach and maintain communication, use trade show hashtags and retweet relevant posts before, during or after the show.

-Your staff should be well versed on your brand, goals and key differentiators so they can confidently communicate with trade show attendees.
+Your staff should be well versed on your brand, goals and key differentiators to confidently communicate with trade show attendees.
 If you have extra team members on hand, encourage them to attend presentations to network or learn more about the industry.
-Interactive booth components can also help your team engage with customers and prospects in real time.
+Interactive booth components can also help your team engage with customers and prospects in real-time.

 Your work isn’t over when the IFT trade show floor closes on the final day.
 Reaching out to customers, prospects and media contacts in a timely manner can help enforce top-of-mind awareness for your brand.
 Post-show emails can also help you stay visible.

 As soon as you wrap things up, start thinking about your next event and how you can apply what you learned at IFT.
 By looking back at the goals that you set and determining how you performed, you’ll be better prepared for the next go-round.

 Remember, choosing to exhibit at an industry trade show like IFT requires significant investment, so it’s important to allocate your time and resources accordingly.
 Don’t have the means to commit to a trade show booth?
 Many of the tips mentioned above are also relevant for those simply looking to get in front of customers and build brand awareness at the show.